 We are the North Lee County Historical Society in Fort Madison, Iowa.
-Located at 810 10th St near the corner of Avenue H, Business Route 61/Iowa 2, and 10th Street.

 We are a registered 501(c)3 non-profit.
 We operate on your donations and memberships.
 Please become a member.
 Thank you!

-Brush College: Was built in about 1877.
+Brush College: Built in about 1877.
 It is a one room schoolhouse located a short drive north of Fort Madison.
 We are currently getting the roof repaired so donations to this fund are even more important.
 If you wish to visit Brush College please call us ahead of time so we can have one of our volunteers be there for you.
 The schoolhouse is still ready and waiting for students of all ages with desks for all.

 Old Lee County Jail: Built in 1867 is the oldest existing jail in Iowa.
 It is located next to the Lee County Court House in Fort Madison.
 Again, if you wish to tour this interesting old stone structure please call us ahead of time for a volunteer and your own bunk in a cell.

-Santa Fe Railway 2913 the big and FAST steam locomotive sits in Riverview Park near the entrance.
+Santa Fe Railway 2913: The big and FAST steam locomotive sits in Riverview Park near the entrance.
 While the city owns the 2913 we have the honor of showing her off to the public.
 She worked hard for 11 years on the mainline of the Santa Fe Railway from Fort Madison to Los Angeles, California.
 We have a fund established to help us maintain the 2913 for the city.

 We want to thank those that are able to give their time and money so that we can remain open to all regardless of ability to pay.
 All are welcome!
 If you have a special interest and want to volunteer your time and share your experience we need your help.

 Looking for that unique gift or souvenir from our area?
 Don't forget our gift shop!
 We have a variety of postcards and other souvenirs.